gamzabox/humble-ai-cli/README.md

 Optional: add additional guardrails in `~/.humble-ai-cli/user-rules.md`.
 The CLI creates the file if missing and appends its contents to the built-in system prompt for every request.
 Set `active` to `true` for the model you want the CLI to use by default.
 Only one model should be active at a time.
 Set `toolCallMode` to `auto` to automatically run approved MCP tool calls without the confirmation prompt (the default `manual` mode keeps the confirmation step).
 You can also adjust this within the CLI via `/set-tool-mode auto` or `/set-tool-mode manual`.

+## Workflow Execution
+- Run `humble-ai-cli exec path/to/workflow.md` to execute a predefined conversation and exit after completion.
+- Format (see `WORKFLOW.test.md`): the `# CONFIGS` section may include `## Basic Config` (JSON matching `config.json`) and `## MCP Servers` (JSON with the `mcpServers` object from `mcp-servers.json`).
+If either subsection is missing, the CLI falls back to `$HOME/.humble-ai-cli/config.json` or `$HOME/.humble-ai-cli/mcp-servers.json` respectively.
+- When a Basic Config block is present, only that JSON is used—missing fields take program defaults rather than values from local config files.
+It must declare an active model; OpenAI entries require `apiKey` and Ollama entries require `baseUrl`.
+Missing required fields or malformed workflow files produce an error and abort execution.
+- Under `# WORKFLOWS`, each `##` heading marks a step; only the body text becomes the user prompt.
+Steps run in order within a single session so later prompts reuse earlier context.
+- Workflow output shows only the final answer for each prompt.
+Startup guides, waiting messages, and MCP call summaries are suppressed unless `toolCallMode` is `manual`, in which case MCP call details and the Y/N confirmation prompt still appear before execution.

 ### Logging
 - Logs are written to `~/.humble-ai-cli/logs/application-hac-YYYY-MM-DD.log`.